fiberseq/fibertools-rs/README.md

 - [ ] Improve progress bar for predict-m6a.
   - [ ] Get size of bam, say how far we are through the bam in terms of MB/GB?
 - [x] Add a python API (see py-ft for progress)
-  - [x] extract api
-  - [x] center api
-  - [ ] improve docs
   - [ ] add default data viz
   - [ ] add conversion to pandas data frame or maybe anndata
 - [x] GPU support
   - [ ] see if I can simplify or statically link PyTorch to get it onto bioconda
   - [ ] Detect GPU memory to set batch size dynamically.
 - [ ] Add unaligned, secondary, supplemental reads to the test bam.
-- [x] add option result to bamlift
-- [x] improve speed of liftover closest in bamlift.
-It takes about 50% of the time.
-- [x] Add more test cases, learn about test modules in folders
-- [x] Set filters for ML depending on the model used

 # Contributing
 If you would like to contribute to `fibertools-rs`, please see the [CONTRIBUTING.md](/CONTRIBUTING.md) file for more information.